davedoesdev/dxf/README.md

 The second module (`dxf/dtuf.py`) is going to be registry bindings for [The Update Framework](http://theupdateframework.com/).
-Basically, the idea is to use the first module to enable TUF to use a Docker registry to store its metadata and target files.
+Basically, the idea is to get TUF to use the first module so it can store its metadata and target files in a Docker registry.

 Again, this isn't finished or ready for use yet but any comments or suggestions are gratefully accepted.